-In 2023, we voted 94% of the eligible 3,931 resolutions in 476 meetings, of which 18% were voted either Abstain or Against.
-In total, we voted Against or Abstain in 708 resolutions, most of which were against Board directors, from low levels of Board independence, over-boarding, no audit or remuneration committee independence, or lack of Board diversity.
-Another frequent reason for lodging Against votes was a lack of rationale being provided by a company when seeking a general mandate for dilutive capital raising.
+In 2024, we voted 99% of the eligible 4,279 resolutions in 540 meetings, of which 20% were voted either Abstain or Against.
+In total, we voted Against or Abstain in 842 resolutions, most of which were against Board directors, from low levels of Board independence, over-boarding, no audit or remuneration committee independence, or lack of Board diversity.
+Another frequent reason for lodging Against votes was a lack of rationale being provided by a company when seeking a general mandate for dilutive capital raising, as well as excessive compensation reports where the proposed remuneration plan is found not to be in shareholders' best interest.